-As the name implies, this category of personal injury claim deals with products whose effect occurred while the item was physically made during the manufacturing process.
+A manufacturing defect is a type of defect that occurs during the manufacturing process.
 For example, a car seat’s frame is built with cracks in the metal, causing it to fail during a collision, anyone injured as a direct result may have the basis to file a product liability claim.
 However, not all injuries will constitute a claim.
+If a manufacturing defect in any way caused an injury to somebody, then that injured person may have a valid product liability claim and valid personal injury claim based on a manufacturing defect.
 Typically, the product must have been used as intended during the time of the accident.

+Another type of defect that may be linked to an injury is called a design defect.
 These injury cases stem from products that contain a design flaw.
 Unlike manufacturing defects, where the final unit differs in some way from intended design (such as a cracked frame), these defects derive from a hazard present in the products fundamental design.
 Entire product lines are typically affected and the danger exists even though the product is being used exactly as intended.
-Examples of a tire which may explode while inflated at the recommended PSI.
-Bicycle seats which break, unable to support the weight of a person who it was designed for, or an airbag which fails to inflate upon a serious impact.
+Examples of design defects include, but are not limited to: a tire which may explode while inflated at the recommended PSI, bicycle seats which break, unable to support the weight of a person who it was designed for, or an airbag which fails to inflate upon a serious impact.
 Again, to have a valid claim, the victim must have been injured as a direct result of the products defect.

 Call (888) 398-2277 and speak to our attorneys about your legal options.